 Numerous studies in both humans and animals have shown that exposure to PCBs can affect the nervous, immune, reproductive and endocrine (hormone) systems.
-PCBs are also classified as probable human carcinogens.
+PCBs are also classified as human carcinogens.
 This means that exposure to PCBs can cause cancer in humans.

 Additionally, the different health effects of PCBs may be interconnected.
 This means that if one system of the body is affected by PCBs, it may have significant effects on other systems of the body, which can lead to many serious health problems.

 The International Agency for Research on Cancer has studied the health effects of PCBs and concluded that PCBs are human carcinogens.
-This means that exposure to PCBs can likely cause cancer in humans.
+This means that exposure to PCBs can cause cancer in humans.